isLegion/TestForBooking/README.md

 Using testing tools: **framework htmlelemnts (https://github.com/eroshenkoam/htmlelements) + jUnit4 + hamcrest + maven.**

+### Project contains:
+1. Two pages : BookingMainPage(page when we open booking.com) and ResultPage(page after click 'search')
+2. Two step classes : MainBookingPageSteps and ResultPageSteps
+3. Folder 'blocks' which contains blocks in pages
+4. Instance of webdriver is in BaseTest

 ### Patterns in project:
 1. ***Page Object*** - htmlelements easily allows you to organize a structure page object.
 Pages is devided on blocks in which used relative xpath.
 ##### Example from project: